Hassanat-Awodipe/Parch_and_Posey_Sales_Data/README.md

 ## Edit 2

-The accounts and region table was denormalised with SQL JOIN so that a star schmea can be generated for the data model.
-The new accounts table was downloaded as a CSV file.
+The accounts and region table were denormalised with SQL JOIN so that a star schmea can be generated for the data model.
+The new accounts table was then downloaded as a CSV file.

 The SQL code and the CSV file can be found in the repository.